 Coming to terms with a diabetes diagnosis

-You’ve just received the news: you or your child have diabetes.
+You’ve just received the news: you or your child are living with diabetes.
 After the initial shock, you’ll probably experience a whole range of emotions and have a ton of questions.
 It’s a normal process that’s unique to everyone, and it may include the following stages:

 - Denial.
 You don’t believe the diagnosis.